cibilex/new-tutorials/ing/notes.md

 - `if only` vs `only if`:
     - `if only` : wish clause `If only I were taller`.
     - `only if `: conditional `I will do it only if you ask kindly`

+In this bookstore,you can find a great  many books .... with gender discrimination and contemporary issues alike.
+a. to be dealt
+b. dealt
+c. which deals
+d. dealing
+e. having been dealt

+We can think that c and d are the same (The farmer is relative clause and the latter is participle reduction) and cross out both of them but If you look carefully, books world is prular but `which deals` is  singular relative clause.So c is wrong but d is still a valid option.